osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 Applying Authorization Changes
 ------------------------------

-After making changes to your [authorization database file](#authorization-database-file), you must restart the [relevant services](install-standalone.md#using-xrootd).
+After making changes to your [authorization database](#authorization-database), you must restart the [relevant services](install-standalone.md#using-xrootd).

 Verifying XRootD Authorization
 ------------------------------

+### X.509 and VOMS proxies ###

-To verify the LCMAPS security, run the following commands from a machine with your user certificate/key pair, `xrootd-client`, and `voms-clients-cpp` installed:
+To verify X.509 and VOMS proxy authorization, run the following commands from a machine with your user certificate/key pair, `xrootd-client`, and `voms-clients-cpp` installed:

 1. Destroy any pre-existing proxies and attempt a copy to a directory (which we will refer to as `<DESTINATION PATH>`) on the `<XROOTD HOST>` to verify failure:

         :::console
         user@client $ voms-proxy-destroy